How the Cone of Uncertainty Impacts Digital Projects

-Time and again, we compromise creativity and quality in the name of staying true to contractual commitments.
-This constraint means agencies build mediocre products that only minimally satisfy their clients’ needs and typically aren’t portfolio-worthy.
-Worse, many clients are still stuck in a set it and forget it mindset and don’t try to improve these products once launched.
+Worse, many clients are stuck in a set it and forget it mindset.
+They don’t try to improve products over time based on collected data.
 This wastes valuable opportunities to reach target goals faster.
 Why not strive for the best possible outcomes from the start?
 Is it possible to embrace a collaborative, creative approach while maintaining deadlines and budgets?

 The Cone of Uncertainty

-The cone of uncertainty concept originated pre-internet, in 1950s engineering and construction management, but it applies to today’s digital projects.
-Its basic premise is that any project has a diminishing range of uncertainty during its life cycle.
+The cone of uncertainty concept originated pre-internet, in 1950s engineering and construction management.
+However, it very much applies to today’s digital projects.
+The premise is that any project has a diminishing range of uncertainty during its life cycle.

-Unfortunately in the case of many digital projects, all financial and contractual negotiations are completed upfront, during the period of highest uncertainty.
-And that’s too bad.
+Unfortunately, in the case of most digital projects, teams complete all financial and contractual negotiations up front—during the period of highest uncertainty.
+And that’s a significant problem.